-These are to be appended with the parameters obtained via 5G ProSe Direct Discovery service authorization and provisioning, e.g. mapping of ProSe services to Destination Layer-2 ID, application identifier.

-Correspondingly, LMF (pre-)configures UE 1 with ranging/sidelink positioning capability to obtain 5G ProSe service authorization and parameters and to monitor the Discovery message on PC5.
+Correspondingly, LMF triggers UE 1 with ranging/sidelink positioning capability to monitor the Discovery message on PC5.

 Alternatively, LMF may configure UE 1 to transmit positioning assistance requests.
 In this case, the Discovery message may consists of:

 - UE identity (UE 1).